numenta/NAB/README.md

 - Make note of best tag to use
 - Add in threshold and adaptive threshold based measures for comparison
-- Further note, should we allow for automatic comparison if they use the same filenames?
 - Code is duplicated between GEF and analyze_results - decide where it belongs
+- Two skyline algorithms use scipy code
     - grubbs requires use of the inverse survival function from SciPy
+    - ks_test requires ks_2samp
 - Should the calculation of min/max be a part of each detector?
 - Rename likelihood score
 - for AnomalyDetector remove outputDir and infer it from outputFile which should be a path
 - gef charts of run_anomaly output need to reflect the proper lenght of the probationary period
-- stop calling out to the command line for analyzeResults
-- make sure --plot works for all scripts